-Death keeps coming closer and I’m finding it hard to maintain my sense of detachment.
+Death keeps coming closer, and I’m finding it hard to maintain my sense of detachment.

 I don’t like death, for all that it’s an inevitable consequence of living, for all that we’re dying from the moment we arrive here on earth.
-For all that I keep it in reserve as an escape option.
+For all I keep it in reserve as an escape option.

 Robert went in his sleep, no long illness, no prolonged period of distress.
 May we all be so blessed.